-Product managers need to enhance the confidence score and rating accuracy whenever there is a low confidence score.
+Product managers must enhance the confidence score and rating accuracy whenever there is a low confidence score.

-This score represents how long it will take the various product, design, and engineering teams to implement a feature.
+This score represents how long various teams will take to implement a feature.

 The most common way to quantify efforts is the number of persons per month or “person-months“ it will take to complete the round-up.